jlucasps/purple_oyster/README.md

     ├── 001.bats        #
     ├── 002.bats        # Automated test to verify your answers (don't touch) ├── 003.bats        #
-    └── all.sh          # Run all tests in loop (don't touch)
+    └── all.sh          # Run all tests in a loop (don't touch)
 </pre>

 #### How to use this project?

 The first step to run this project is clone the git repo.

  - Copy the git URL and type in the console
 ````sh